 Last year, we helped a well-established international document management company—DocuWare—make the move to HubSpot’s website platform.
-They were previously using Drupal, an open source CMS, and had web pages in German, French, Spanish, and English.
-Although DocuWare had been using HubSpot’s Marketing Hub, blog, and landing pages for a couple years, the time had come to refresh, simplify and streamline the rest of the marketing operation.
+They were previously using Drupal, an open-source CMS, and had web pages in German, French, Spanish, and English.
+Although DocuWare had been using HubSpot’s Marketing Hub, blog, and landing pages for a couple of years, the time had come to refresh, simplify and streamline the rest of the marketing operation.

 Setting this up in HubSpot is simple, in a nutshell, you…

 1. Go into your landing or website pages and click More > Create Translation.

 2. Select whether you are creating a new translation for your master page, or if the page you selected needs to be connected to its master page.